STATUTES OF THE RELIGIOUS ORDER OF ANTIOCH (OA)

 12. All clergy shall keep a criminal record background check on file with the Order at all times, and must produce this as a condition of admission to ordination or incardination.

 13. Members of clergy in the First Class commit to a minimum term of service of five years under the terms of their Oath of Canonical Obedience.
 During that minimum term, the member concerned may not request excardination to another communion.

 a.
 A member of clergy who is still within the minimum term concerned but nevertheless feels unable in conscience to continue in ministry under the aegis of the Order may ask to be placed on the Inactive List and will remain there until the expiry of his minimum term.

 14. The Superior-General may confer, and the General Chapter may recommend to the Superior-General that he confer, emeritus or honorary titles on clergy who have performed signal service to the Order.
-The Valiant Order of St John the Baptist is the Order’s main means of such recognition.

 X. ORDINATION AND INCARDINATION